ASU/openscholar/openscholar/modules/vsite/modules/vsite_backup/modules/vsite_export/README.txt

 DESCRIPTION
 --------------------------
-Module to add VSite backup/export functions to OpenScholar.
+Module to add VSite export functions to OpenScholar.

 INSTALLATION